aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/10-delete-pc.md

 +++

 Now you should be familiar with running an HPC system in the Cloud.
-In the next lab, we will reuse what you have created to build a Serverless API for your cluster.
+Do not modify your environment otherwise you will have to rebuild it for the next lab.
+You will reuse what you have created to build a Serverless API for your cluster.